 Interactive Brokers | The globe’s award-winning default broker

 With a history spanning more than 40 years, IBKR remains one of the most trustworthy brokers available and is unofficially the globe’s default broker, including Germany.
-For options, there are per-contract fees varying by country, but are generally capped at EUR 3.
+For options, there are per-contract fees varying by country (in the US, the minimum commission per order is USD 1).
 Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app to trade options, stocks, and ETFs, ideal for novice investors.

 Saxo Bank | Premium online broker providing incredibly research and tools

 While a Danish online broker, Saxo Bank has prepared an incredible offering for residents of Germany inclusive of listed options, forex options, commodities, futures, and more.
-They provide a tiered pricing system that balances monthly fees and trading commissions.
+They provide a tiered pricing system that balances monthly fees and trading commissions (starting at EUR 0.75 per contract).

 DEGIRO | Reliable low-cost options broker for global access